-- 4.7.3.2 Compatible agricultural uses such as tree or sod farms, nurseries and forestry operations may be developed without any amendment being required to the implementing zoning by-law. - 4.7.4 Development Policies - 4.7.4.1 One single detached residential use that is accessory to a recreation use may be developed on a property. - 4.7.4.2 New lot creation is not permitted on lands designated OPEN SPACE RECREATION. - 4.7.4.3 Where lands designated OPEN SPACE RECREATION are under private ownership, this Plan shall not be construed so as to imply that the lands are free and open to the general public, or that the lands are to be acquired by the Township or the Nottawasaga Valley Conservation Authority or the Toronto Region Conservation Authority.
-At any particular time, if proposals to develop such lands are made and the Township or the Nottawasaga Valley Conservation Authority or the Toronto Region Conservation Authority does not wish to acquire such lands, an application for redesignation of such lands for other purposes will be given due consideration. - 4.7.4.4 The standards appropriate for new permitted uses shall be established in the zoning by-law, consistent with the policies of this plan. - 4.7.4.5 An Agricultural Impact Study, Environmental Impact Study and Planning Justification Report shall be submitted and approved by the Township prior to Council considering a zoning amendment to permit new large scale private recreational uses (including golf courses) within the Open Space Recreation designation. - 4.7.4.6 New private recreational uses located outside the Open Space Recreation designation shall proceed by Official Plan Amendment, with guidelines for appropriate standards established as part of the Amendment.
+4.7.4 Development Policies

+- One single detached residential use that is accessory to a recreation 4.7.4.1 use may be developed on a property. - 4.7.4.2 New lot creation is not permitted on lands designated OPEN SPACE RECREATION. - 4.7.4.3 Where lands designated OPEN SPACE RECREATION are under private ownership, this Plan shall not be construed so as to impli that the lands are free and open to the general public, or that the lands are to be acquired by the Township or the Nottawasaga Valley Conservation Authority or the Toronto Region Conservation Authority.
+At any particular time, if proposals to develop such lands are made and the Township or the Nottawasaga Valley Conservation Authority or the Toronto Region Conservation Authority does not wish to acquire such lands, an application for redesignation of such lands for other purposes will be given due consideration. - 4.7.4.4 The standards appropriate for new permitted uses shall be established in the zoning by-law, consistent with the policies of this plan. - 4.7.4.5 An Agricultural Impact Study, Environmental Impact Study and Planning Justification Report shall be submitted and approved by the Township prior to Council considering a zoning amendment to permit new large scale private recreational uses (including golf courses) within the Open Space Recreation designation. - 4.7.4.6 New priv e,,/ecreational uses located outside the Open Space Recreation designation shall proceed by Official Plan Amendment, with guidelines for appropriate standards established as part of the Amendment.